 Stagflation

-Stagflation is a situation when economic growth is stagnant, but at the same time, inflation is soaring.
+Stagflation is a situation when economic growth is stagnant but inflation is soaring.
 This phenomenon is less common.
-Usually, the inflation rate will move in tandem with economic growth.
-When economic growth is high, it will push the prices of goods in the economy up along with the increase in aggregate demand.
+Usually, the inflation rate moves in tandem with economic growth.
+When economic growth is high, it pushes the prices of goods in the economy up along with the increase in aggregate demand.

 But, stagflation is different.
 That’s because the source of the problem is on the supply side.
 The best-known cause is an increase in the price of oil.

-Petroleum is used in most industries.
-So when the price goes up, it will increase the production cost.
-Producers will pass the increase in production costs to the selling price.
-As a result, inflation rose.
+Petroleum is used in most industries, so when the price goes up, it increases the production cost.
+Producers pass the increase in production costs on to the selling price, and as a result, inflation rises.
+Meanwhile, rising oil prices forced some industries to become more efficient and cut output.

-The result is stagnant economic growth.
-And at the same time, inflation soars.
-Specifically, we call this type as cost-push inflation, which is caused by higher production costs.
+The result is stagnant economic growth, and at the same time, inflation soars.
+Specifically, we call this type of inflation cost-push inflation, which is caused by higher production costs.

 Stagflation is a dilemma for the government.
 Contractionary economic policies will deepen the fall in economic output and increase unemployment, even though inflation may fall.
 On the other hand, an expansionary economic policy, although it may stimulate economic growth, will only result in higher inflation due to accelerated aggregate demand.